Culture & Institutional Excellence

 4. What are some of the ways you strive to make students from all backgrounds feel included through your teaching and mentoring?

-5. Please describe your strategies for expanding students’ knowledge of, and ability to work productively with, others who have social identities and experiences different from their own.
+5. Please describe your strategies for expanding students' knowledge of, and ability to work productively with, others who are different from them

-1. In what ways have you incorporated diversity, equity, and inclusion in your research activities?
+1. In what ways have you incorporated varied populations or topics in your research activities?

-2. How do you stay up to date with research and current DEI issues in your field?
+2. How do you stay up to date with research and current issues in your field especially related to today’s California student?
 How do/would you apply that knowledge into your work within this role?

-1. In what ways have you fostered diversity, equity, and inclusion through your service activities?
+1. In what ways have you fostered universal student success through your service activities?

-2. What diversity-related service activities have you participated in?
+2. What service activities have you participated in that have specifically related to issues of universal student success?

 *Note that graduate students or some applicants from industry may not have “service” activities per se.
 Consider broadening to include other types of work experience if necessary.